01 May Acting Continuity: Precision and Repetition

-As an actor, I always say that it’s wonderful to get to know and appreciate editors – and to even watch an editor at work so that you can understand the importance of acting continuity when filming multiple takes on set.
+As an actor, it’s always wonderful to get to know and appreciate editors – and to even watch an editor at work so that you can understand the importance of acting continuity when filming multiple takes on set.

 Continuity in filmmaking is, basically, what it sounds like: all shots, from all angles, within a given scene must contain the same physical moments (blocking, gestures, prop work, etc.).
 This makes for a seamless viewing experience; the audience won’t be thrown off by an actor suddenly looking to the right when they were just facing left – or wearing a hat when they just were not.